KhronosGroup/SYCL_Reference/source/iface/host-allocation.rst

 and allow for data dependencies, there are :ref:`buffer` and :ref:`image <iface-images>` classes defined.

-The default behavior for them is that a “raw” pointer is given during the construction of the data management class, with full ownership to use it until the destruction of the SYCL object.
+The default behavior for them is that if a “raw” pointer is given during the construction of the data management class, then full ownership to use it is given to the SYCL runtime until the destruction of the SYCL object.

 Below you can find details on sharing or explicitly not sharing host memory with the SYCL data classes.
-The same rules will apply to :ref:`images <iface-images>` as well.
+The same rules apply to :ref:`images <iface-images>` as well.

 .. seealso:: |SYCL_SPEC_HOST_MEM_SHARING|